 What are the different types of blackjack games available online?

 Here are some popular variations of the classic blackjack game that you can play online:

 - Spanish Blackjack: In Spanish blackjack or Spanish 21 as it is known all the 10 value cards (10, King, Queen and Jack) are removed from the pack.
 Other than this the game’s rules are the same, you try and hit 21 or get a hand of a higher value than the dealer.
-Whilst the removal of the ‘10’ value cards increased the house edge, Spanish blackjack offer a number of quirky payouts for 5,6 and 7 card 21 combination in the player’s favor.
+Whilst the removal of the ‘10’ value cards increased the house edge, Spanish blackjack offer a number of quirky payouts for 5,6 and 7 card 21 combinations in the player’s favour.
 You can find

-- Double Exposure: In double exposure both dealer’s cards are shown face up, the flip side is that all ties go to the dealer and getting blackjack i.e. 21 on your first 2 cards pays out 1:1 instead of 3:2
+- Double Exposure: In double exposure, both dealer’s cards are shown face up, the flip side is that all ties go to the dealer and getting blackjack i.e. 21 on your first 2 cards pays out 1:1 instead of 3:2

 - Atlantic City Blackjack: Atlantic City has the following rule difference to classic blackjack – you can double down on any two cards, double down on a split, split three times to make four hands but a split ace and a 10 makes 21 not blackjack

 - Hi-Lo 13 Blackjack: This game is the same as standard or classic blackjack with the added twist that before you try and beat the dealer you make a side bet on the table as to whether the sum of your two cards will be lower than 13, 13 or higher than 13.
 For the sake of the Hi-Lo aces count as 1, but can still count as 11 to get ‘blackjack’.
 The Hi-Lo side bet increases the house edge a little, so it’s not a game we particularly recommend playing over classic blackjack unless the side betting specifically appeals to you.